luismartinezs/studio-ghibli-books/development.md

     - Able to add items to cart
     - Able to remove items from cart, and have price dynamically updated

+- Structure:
+    - Convert stateless components to functions
+    - Add propTypes method to each stateless functional component that defines what the prop types must be

 Maybe:
 - Separate search bar and logo into different components so that I don't need to always have one with the other